ChrisMalnick/xx3dsfml/README.md

 #### Notes

-- Minimal audio artifacts can occur in certain fringe scenarios, and the audio can vary slightly in latency.
+- Minimal audio artifacts can occur in certain scenarios, and the audio can vary slightly in latency.
+This can be due to a number of factors including high system load as well as low processing priority, but even under ideal conditions, some degree of audio latency will still exist.
 This is partially due to the 3DS's non-integer sample rate as well as how it's captured by the hardware but is mostly due to how SFML currently implements streamed audio playback.
 - Switching audio devices while the program is running, though considered bad practice, should be okay.
 If the audio doesn't switch over to the new output device, logically reconnecting the N3DSXL should force it to change.
 Frankly, this is really something that should just be handled internally by SFML in the first place.
 - Switching graphics devices while the program is running is something I shouldn't even need to write about here.
 You're smarter than that, right?
 - If the program is ever unable to create a handle to the N3DSXL at startup even though it's connected to and recognized by the system, physically reconnecting it and restarting the program should resolve the issue.
 - If any issues occur while the N3DSXL is indirectly connected to the system that isn't resolved by reconnecting it and restarting the program, please consider connecting it directly to the system instead.
 - If the N3DSXL cannot be logically connected no matter the case, it may be due to the user having insufficient permissions to access the USB device.
-There are many ways in which this can be resolved such as adding the user to a group that has the required access or creating a udev rule that grants more permissive access.
+This is a common, albeit system dependent, issue for which a general solution should be applicable.
 - On some systems, the audio playback may be choppy or crackly.
 This is likely due to how much priority the system is giving the program and its processes.
 In order for real time audio to be low latency, it needs to be processed as quickly as reasonably possible.
-This sort of issue is common amongst audio software that requires low latency processing, so a general solution may be applicable in this case.
+This sort of issue is common amongst audio software that requires low latency processing, so a general solution, depending on the system, should be applicable in this case.

 #### Media